-Please contact the biological safety officer with any questions regarding high containment matters, including work with select agents, dual use research of concern (DURC), import and export issues, permits and inspections.
+Please contact the Biological Safety Officer with any questions regarding high-containment matters, including work with select agents, dual-use research of concern (DURC), import and export issues, permits and inspections.
 The following links may be helpful:

-Use of an attenuated strain of a pathogenic virus is a good example of substitution to reduce the hazard risk associated with experiments using viruses with increased virulence.
+Using an attenuated strain of a pathogenic virus is a good example of substitution to reduce the hazard risk associated with experiments using viruses with increased virulence.

-Engineering controls are equipment that eliminate or reduce risks.
+Engineering controls are devices that eliminate or reduce risks.
 Using a biological safety cabinet for procedures where splashes and aerosols are anticipated, sharps safety devices, and sealed safety centrifuge cups are just a few examples of effective engineering controls.

-Establishing and following Standard Operating Procedures for work with hazardous materials is critical.
-Examples of good work practices include safely donning and doffing PPE, hand washing after removing disposable gloves, and practicing sharps safety.
+Establishing and following standard operating procedures for work with hazardous materials is critical.
+Examples of good work practices include safely donning and doffing PPE, handwashing after removing disposable gloves and practicing sharps safety.

 Personal Protective Equipment

 Personal protective equipment (PPE) provides barrier protection for workers with direct hazard contact.
 Examples of PPE may include disposable gloves, lab coats, protective eyewear, and a respirator for inhalation hazards.